Recognizing Achievement in Infrastructure Engineering, Corporate Project Management, and Pharmaceutical Development and Commercialization

-The Rutgers University School of Engineering will recognize the achievements of five alumni honorees at the annual Medal of Excellence and Distinguished Alumni awards event on October 5, 2017.
-Established in 2006, the awards recognize School of Engineering graduates who have distinguished themselves since graduation through professional or societal achievement.
-The 2017 awardees will celebrate Rutgers engineering graduates for their accomplishments and contributions in the areas of technology and asset management, automotive safety research, telecommunications advancements, and aerospace innovation.
+Rutgers University's School of Engineering will recognize the achievements of six alumni at the annual Medal of Excellence and Distinguished Alumni Awards event on October 11, 2018.
+Established in 2006, the awards honor School of Engineering graduates who have distinguished themselves since graduation through professional and/or civic achievement.
+The 2018 awardees have demonstrated outstanding leadership in the areas of infrastructure engineering, corporate project management, and pharmaceutical development and commercialization.

 Awards include the Medal of Excellence for lifetime achievement, Distinguished Achievement in Industry, Distinguished Achievement in Research, and Distinguished Young Alumnus, along with the Rutgers Engineering Society’s Distinguished Engineer Award which recognizes lifetime technical achievement.

-“The 2017 honorees showcase the outstanding achievements of the school’s alumni and also demonstrate the diversity of careers that encompass an engineering degree,” said Thomas N. Farris, Rutgers School of Engineering dean.
-“Rutgers University’s engineering graduates make an important impact, sparking innovation that strengthens our economy and enhances lives around the globe.”
+“The 2018 honorees showcase the outstanding achievements of the school’s alumni and also the diversity of careers an engineering degree makes possible,” said Thomas N. Farris, Rutgers School of Engineering dean.
+“Rutgers University’s engineering graduates make an important contributions, sparking innovations that strengthens our economy and enhances lives around the globe.”

 Medal of Excellence Award